kubernetes/community/communication/moderation.md

     subproject
   - If appropriate, the next level of people to contact are the [Code of Conduct Committee]
-  - If appropruate, the next level of people to contact are the [Steering Committee]
+  - If appropriate, the next level of people to contact are the [Steering Committee]
 - Moderators will have access to a private document with contact information of the appropriate people.